Ice Tea or Iced Tea?

 than a steamy sweat drenched sage –leave sagacity to the autumn”

-First, the quote.
+First, is the quote.
 Hot tea does evoke a sense of contemplation.
 We are often gifted a few moments as the kettle boils water or the tea is steeping.
 How many great ideas or other inspirations have come from these ‘Tea Times.’
 Or what do you call these between times?

 I know the time between the honk from the cab’s horn behind you and the light turning green is a New York minute.
 Maybe I’ll get to that term in a future post, and until then, I’m going with Tea Time.